 Mauritius is a relative youngster to the planet, created around 8 million years ago by volcanic activity under the ocean.
 The beaches can differ greatly between the fine white sand of the east, to the golden shallow beaches of the west.
 Exploring the north of the island will bring you to a number of hidden coves, whereas the south houses the infamous underwater waterfall.
 Due to the island’s isolation and tropical climate, it is one of the world’s bio-diversity hotspots (it was once home to the legendary Dodo bird).
 This is also true for the ocean surrounding the island, so no surprise that fish and seafood is top of the menu – Red Snapper being a local favourite.

-This sand from Trou aux Biches in Mauritius exemplifies the rich biodiversity on the reefs.
+This sand from Mauritius exemplifies the rich biodiversity on the reefs.
 It includes brown and purple urchin spines and coil-shaped forams.
 The bright pink and brown ribbed and grooved bits are shell fragments.
 The rosy pink fragment is from the encrusting foram, Homotrema rubrum, which forms irregular, bright-red skeletal masses on coral and shells.
 In large quantities, this foram can even impart a pink hue to beach sand.

 Known for so many of its cultural and wildlife highlights inland, Sri Lanka actually benefits from some of the great beaches of Central Asia; in fact, much of its 800 mile coastline is beach.
 Each beach varies depending on where you are on the island.
 In the south, palm tree lined, golden sand beaches stretch on for miles at a time.
 Further west, you’ll pass the famous fort of Galle before hitting the Sri Lankan Riviera.
 In the East, relatively untouched by tourists, the vibe is more relaxed and there’s many deserted coves around the natural harbour of Trincomalee, where you’ll find the iconic Sri Lankan fishermen high upon their stilts.

-Beach sediment from Club Bentota on the south west coast of Sri Lanka is very fine.
+Beach sediment from the south west coast of Sri Lanka is very fine.
 However, despite their tiny size, the grains show evidence of a rich offshore reef environment including caramel coloured shell fragments and spiral-shaped forams.
 Clear crystal-like grains appear to be feldspar, remnants of the island’s bedrock.
 The perforated grain illustrates bioerosion, a natural process where living organisms bore into shells in a quest for food or shelter.

 Kate Clover is a geologist, passionate sand collector and author of the recent book, Secrets of Sand, co-authored with Gary Greenberg and Carol Kiely.